keycloak/keycloak-community/design/rest-api-guideline.md

 ##### Compound Group Names

-Under some circunstances, the group can be a compound name.
+Under some circumstances, the group can be a compound name.
 This is the case when APIs are logically related with a common group.
 For instance, APIs related with the Keycloak Admin API are grouped under:

 ```
 /{realm}/apis/admin/users/v1/{user_id}